cdddg/py-clean-arch/README.md

 ## Changelog

-- **v1**: checkout to the [v1 branch ](https://github.com/cdddg/py-clean-arch/tree/v1)<br>
-  archived to v1 branch on 2021/04 <br>desc: Initial proposal by me
+- **v1**: Check out the [v1 branch](https://github.com/cdddg/py-clean-arch/tree/v1).<br> Archived to the v1 branch in April 2021. <br>Description: Initial proposal by me.
-- **v2**: checkout to the [v2 branch ](https://github.com/cdddg/py-clean-arch/tree/v2)<br>archived to v1 branch on 2023/07 <br>
-  desc: Improvement from v1, the details can be seen on this PR [#1](https://github.com/cdddg/py-clean-arch/pull/1)
+- **v2**: Check out the [v2 branch](https://github.com/cdddg/py-clean-arch/tree/v2).<br> Archived to the v2 branch in July 2023. <br>Description: Improvements from v1 can be seen in PR [#1](https://github.com/cdddg/py-clean-arch/pull/1).
-- **v3**: master branch <br>merged to master on 2023/08. <br>desc: Transitioned from Go-centric design to conventional Python practices.
-Details available in this PR [#11](https://github.com/cdddg/py-clean-arch/pull/11)
+- **v3**: Current version on the master branch.<br> Merged to master in August 2023. <br>Description: Transition from Go-centric design to conventional Python practices.
+Details can be found in PR [#11](https://github.com/cdddg/py-clean-arch/pull/11).

 ## Description

-Rule of Clean Architecture by Uncle Bob [^1]
+Core Principles of Clean Architecture by Uncle Bob: [^1]

-- Independent of Frameworks.
-The architecture does not depend on the existence of some library of feature laden software.
+1. **Independent of Frameworks:** The architecture does not depend on the existence of some library of feature laden software.
 This allows you to use such frameworks as tools, rather than having to cram your system into their limited constraints.
-- Testable.
-The business rules can be tested without the UI, Database, Web Server, or any other external element.
+2. **Testable:** The business rules can be tested without the UI, Database, Web Server, or any other external element.
-- Independent of UI.
-The UI can change easily, without changing the rest of the system.
+3. **Independent of UI:** The UI can change easily, without changing the rest of the system.
 A Web UI could be replaced with a console UI, for example, without changing the business rules.
-- Independent of Database.
-You can swap out Oracle or SQL Server, for Mongo, BigTable, CouchDB, or something else.
+4. **Independent of Database:** You can swap out Oracle or SQL Server, for Mongo, BigTable, CouchDB, or something else.
 Your business rules are not bound to the database.
-- Independent of any external agency.
-In fact your business rules simply don’t know anything at all about the outside world.
+5. **Independent of any External Agency:** In fact your business rules simply don’t know anything at all about the outside world.

 ![clean-arch-01](./docs/clean-arch-01.png)